FewerElk/SimpleSanction/README.md

 ## Download
 For download the plugin, download the lastest release.
 ## Compile
-Unzip the release and import it in Eclipse.
-Then you can right clic on the plugin and choose "export", then "JAR File".
-You can place the jar file in the plugin folder of your server, then start it.
-It is done !
+Find the project compiled in the folder "compiled"
 # Config
-Nothing to config
+Nothing to config for the moment
 # Usage
 For use the plugin, just use the command
- /sanction player_here reason_here
+ /sanction player reason --> add a sanction for the specified user with the specified reason.